 I will never forget the respect he made me feel as a patient.

-I sadly made a weak attempt to be grateful for at least having good health overall and Unfortunately, I focused on the disappointment of still not having an exact answer.
+Sadly, I made a weak attempt to be grateful for at least having good health.
+Unfortunately, I focused on the disappointment of still not having an exact answer.
 The lack of getting any closer to any closure, marked the beginning of my downward spiral into utter despair.
 I felt nothing but haunted at the sight of my own face, I wanted to scream in horror.

 I HAD to fix this!